liadraz/Calculator/readme.md

 # Calculator

-  Basic calculator created with vanilla JS.
+  Basic on-screen calculator created with vanilla Javascript, HTML and CSS.

-by The Odin Project.
+  This is the final project in the Foundation path on The Odin Project course.